Menu Close

 • Establishing the early process of developing the appropriate treatment relationship necessary to facilitate the recovery process

-It is during the assessment process that information that will prove to be integral to the treatment process will be compiled.
-This information will be passed on to the treatment professionals, enabling them to design an individualized treatment program that will prove efficacious in engaging all existing substance abuse and mental disorders.
+During the assessment process, information that will prove to be integral to the treatment process will be compiled.
+This information will be passed on to the treatment professionals, enabling them to design an individualized treatment program that will prove efficacious in engaging all existing substance use disorders and mental health concerns

-Family and loved ones that are directly engaged with a person who may be struggling with co-occurring disorders will be in a position to observe signs and symptoms that are indicative of dual diagnosis disorders, possibility expediting the process of seeking treatment and initiating the process of recovery.
+Family and loved ones who are directly engaged with a person who may be struggling with co-occurring disorders will be in a position to observe signs and symptoms that are indicative of dual diagnosis disorders, possibly expediting the process of seeking treatment and initiating the process of recovery.
 Some of the common signs and symptoms of co-occurring disorders include:

 The transition to integrated treatment of co-occurring disorders has resulted in a substantial improvement in the rate of success in treating these conditions.
-Additionally, statistics reveal that individuals who have co-occurring conditions are more likely to seek help.
-While suffering with co-occurring conditions is a serious issue, the new integrated approach presents a positive prognosis for proper diagnosis and treatment – seeking help is the key.
-Call us at 877-466-0620 to learn more.
+Additionally, statistics reveal that individuals with co-occurring conditions are more likely to seek help.